anurag3221/ubuntu-installation/README.md

 ![bitlocker-decryption-complete](.//media/image19.png)

--   Once this step is complete, reboot the computer, and log into
-    > Windows, to make sure everything works correctly, and that all
-    > your data is intact.
+-   Once this step is complete, reboot the computer, and log into Windows, to make sure everything works correctly, and that all your data is intact.

 -   Reboot your computer again, and launch the Ubuntu installer.
-At this
-    > point, you will be able to proceed with the hard disk
+At this Point, you will be able to proceed with the hard disk configuration step.
-    > configuration step.